Just because you need a 4x4 for muddy tracks or winter trails, doesn't mean you need a big, thirsty engine…

 Kia Sportage

-As the sibling car to the Tucson above, the Kia Sportage has many of the same virtues.
+As the sibling car to the Hyundai Tucson, the Kia Sportage has many of the same virtues.
 It's easy to drive, easy to use, well equipped and comes with the reassurance of the brand's strong reliability record.
 It carves out its own niche, however, with slightly more upright cabin styling that recalls more traditional off-roaders, and a stiffer, sportier ride.
 Engine options are the same, however, featuring a choice of full or plug-in-hybrid engines, with the former being a little more affordable and better for buyers without easy EV charging options.

 Buy a used Kia Sportage from Motorpoint or read our Kia Sportage review